Drug Replacement Therapy

 We are all aware of the destructive nature that drug addiction can cause to family and friends.
 With this growing problem, many health organizations have been researching ways to treat people.
-One solution to address the problem is Drug replacement and maintenance therapy.
-By definition it is a medical treatment that involves replacing an illegal substance, such as heroin, with a longer-acting but less euphoric opioid; methadone or buprenorphine are the drugs usually prescribed
+One solution to address the problem is Drug replacement and maintenance treatment.
+By definition, it is a medical treatment that involves replacing an illegal substance, such as heroin, with a longer-acting but less euphoric opioid; methadone or buprenorphine are the drugs usually prescribed.

-Naltrexone (ReVia) and Acamprosate (Campral) are a few drugs on the market at this time for alcoholism.
+Naltrexone (ReVia) and Acamprosate (Campral) are a few drugs on the market for alcoholism.
 They are thought to reduce the response to alcohol by lowering cravings, decreasing drinking stimulus, and increasing headache and nausea to discourage intake.

-If you or someone you know is struggling with a methadone maintenance therapy or some other substitution drug and do not like the effects call and speak with one of our referral counselors.
+If you or someone you know is struggling with a methadone maintenance therapy or some other substitution drug and do not like the effects call and speak with one of our referral counsellors.

-Addiction requires caring professional addiction counselors with well-proven addiction treatments.
+Addiction requires caring professional addiction counsellors with well-proven addiction treatments.
 Substitute drugs may be useful to get the person up to a point where no drugs are substituted.
 Otherwise, you may just be substituting a problem for another.
-If you find yourself stuck in a drug substitution problem, call and speak with our counselor about it, he or she will help.
-We work with drug rehab centers across Canada and there are many that are affordable.
+If you find yourself stuck in a drug substitution problem, call and speak with our counsellor about it, they will help.
+We work with drug rehab centers across Canada, and many are affordable.
 Give us a call.